Craftivist Collective

+The group is supported by patrons.

 About

-The Craftivist Collective has been called 'guerrilla crafting', as their projects often involve leaving crafted messages in public places.
-Their projects are often small-scale, intended to draw people in.
+The Craftivist Collective's efforts have been deemed 'guerrilla crafting', as their projects often involve leaving crafted messages in public places.
+Their projects are often small-scale, intended to bring viewers closer to the work.
 There are lists of projects to do and video tutorials online.
 They run talks, workshops, stalls and exhibitions and sell Craftivist Collective kits and merchandise.

-The 'collective' is a loose term covering anyone who gets involved.
+The 'collective' is a loose term that encompasses anyone who gets involved.
 The group particularly seeks to engage people who haven't previously had much involvement or interest in civic engagement.
-For many members the group is a stepping stone to more traditional activism methods.
+For many members the group is a stepping stone to more traditional activist methods.
 Corbett calls it 'slow activism' and 'introverted activism', saying "it's not about performance and vying for attention, it's about offering people the choice to engage".

 The groups hold regular meetings.
 Other groups such as Women's Institutes and schools have also been involved in projects.
 The collective is self-funded and receives donated materials from supporters.